 - problems with balance and movement

 - problems with speech, concentration, and memory

-Talk with your healthcare provider to discuss any concerns about side effects.
+Talk with a healthcare professional if you have any concerns about side effects.

-Certain factors can increase the risk of side effects or overdose with barbiturate use.
-This includes your age, health conditions, and any other medications you’re taking.
+Certain factors can increase the risk of barbiturate side effects or overdose.
+This includes age, health conditions, and any other medications you’re taking.

-Barbiturates can add to the sedating effects of other medications.
-This includes:
+Barbiturates can add to the sedating effects of alcohol and other medications.
+These medications include:

 - allergy medications such as antihistamines

 - pain medications, specifically opioids such as morphine and hydrocodone

 - sleep or anxiety medications such as benzodiazepines

 - other medications that cause sedation or drowsiness